H.R. 1954: Do No Harm Act

 What H.R.
 1954 actually does.

 H.R.
-1954 says RFRA could not be used against federal protections against discrimination or laws promoting equal opportunity.
+1954 says RFRA could not be used against federal protections from discrimination or laws promoting equal opportunity.
 The bill specifically names the Civil Rights Act, the Americans with Disabilities Act, the Family and Medical Leave Act, and the Violence Against Women Act.

-Health care access and referrals stay protected
+Health care access, referrals, and coverage stay protected

-Child-safety protections can't be bypassed
+Child-safety protections can't be sidestepped

 Federally funded providers still have to deliver services

-The bill says RFRA could be raised only in court cases where the government is a party and the relief is sought against the government.
+The bill says RFRA could be raised only in court cases where the government is a party and relief is sought against the government.
 That would cut off RFRA as a tool in many lawsuits between private parties.

 Who benefits from H.R.
 1954?